biocore/DEICODE/README.md

 DEICODE is a tool box for running Robust Aitchison PCA on sparse compositional omics datasets, linking specific features to beta-diversity ordination.

+# UPDATE

+All future development on Robust Aitchison PCA has been moved from this repository to [Gemelli](https://github.com/biocore/gemelli).
+The code in this respository will be maintained for the current functionality.
+Merging to Gemelli allows for the matrix and tensor based methods to be accessed in the same location, since they share some functionality.

 ## Installation

 To install the most up to date version of deicode, run the following command